cyle/sigil/API.md

 # The Simple Graph Database REST API

+## Consider the Following

+This document is probably not accurate while I'm developing the database.

 ## Querying

 To get all nodes, simply send a GET request to `/nodes`.